dbeniamin/1-100_PythonCode_Challenge/README.md

 - Replacing a filler in a template with names from a different list.
 - Auto generating personalized (name based) mails.

+**26.02.2024 -> day 24 - CSV files**  - Contains a script used to count the squirrels in Central Park, NY.
+- Focused on file handling and data accessing.
+- Extracting, saving and updating the data in various CSV files.